1992 Michigan 500: Race

 An estimated 55,000 spectators attended the race, a 10% increase from the year before.

 At the start, Michael Andretti took the lead from the outside of the front row.
 The caution came out on lap two for debris.
 Andretti led the first 48 laps.

 Running second on lap 36, Eddie Cheever crashed in turn two.
 Leading the race on lap 49, Michael Andretti slowed and entered the pits.
 He retired from the race with ignition failure.
 The lead was assumed by his father Mario, who led for the next 38 laps.

 Scott Goodyear climbed from the ninth starting position and passed Mario Andretti for the lead on lap 87.
 Running two laps down on lap 92, Rick Mears pulled into the pits and retired from the race, suffering severe pain from his broken wrist suffered at Indianapolis.
 Unbeknownst to all, it was the last race of Mears' career, as he soon underwent surgery to repair his wrist and retired from auto racing in December 1992 during the Team Penske Christmas party.

 Running a part-time schedule for Team Penske, Paul Tracy took the lead for the first time when Goodyear was slowed by lapped traffic on lap 101.
 After green flag pit stops, Goodyear repassed Tracy on lap 110 and led for the next 65 laps.
 After leading 38 laps, Mario Andretti retired from the race after 122 laps with engine failure.

 Paul Tracy retook the lead on lap 175 and held it for the next 58 laps.
-Tracy extended his lead over Goodyear to 13.2 second by lap 220.
+Tracy extended his lead over Goodyear to 13.2 seconds by lap 220.
 At that moment, Scott Brayton crashed in turn three.

 After the debris from Brayton's crash was cleaned up, the race restarted on lap 231.
 Two laps later, Goodyear pulled to the outside of Tracy in turn two.
 They raced side-by-side down the backstretch before Goodyear pulled ahead in turn three.

 Goodyear led the final 18 laps and won by 5.932 seconds over Tracy.
 The win was the first for Scott Goodyear and also the first for the team owned by Derrick Walker.

 Immediately after the race, fourth-place finisher Al Unser Jr. went to confront Tracy over blocks he deemed dangerous.
 "I just wanted to tell Paul that he can't move over on anybody down the straightaway at any of the ovals.
 He moved over on Scott (Goodyear) and tried to block him and then tried to block Boesel and tried to block me.
 I wanted to teach him and make him learn that you can't do that at 200 (m.p.h.) on these ovals because you'll end up hurting somebody very badly.
 It's a closed issue.
 I think Paul understands now."